-Only a few plants will produce an abundance of crops throughout the summer, so there's no need to plant more unless you anticipate a courgette glut.
+Only a few plants will produce abundant crops throughout the summer, so there's no need to plant more unless you anticipate a courgette glut.

-They can also add flavor to salads, as they have a peppery flavour.
+They can also add flavour to salads, as they have a peppery flavour.

 For more inspiration, see our guide on How To Grow Nasturtium Flowers In Containers.

-Kale is a versatile ingredient that can be used in smoothies, salads, sautees, and various other dishes.
-Curly, lacinato, Red Russian and Winterbor kale varieties are easy to grow from seed in the early spring.
+Kale is a versatile ingredient in smoothies, salads, sautees, and other dishes.
+Curly, lacinato, Red Russian, and Winterbor kale varieties are easy to grow from seed in the early spring.

 Learn More: 8 Easy Steps Of Growing Kale In Containers.

-Cosmos bipinnatus is one of the best cottage garden plants and one of the easiest to grow.
+Cosmos bipinnatus is one of the best cottage garden plants and the easiest to grow.

 Trim away the stems, leaves, roots, and the outer layer of skin once dry.
-Garlic should be kept cool, dry, well-ventilated and used in all of your favourite recipes.
+Garlic should be kept cool, dry, well-ventilated and used in your favourite recipes.

-Radishes are another excellent plant for beginners who want to grow their vegetables because they overgrow and add a crunchy, peppery flavour to salads.
+Radishes are another excellent plant for beginners who want to grow vegetables because they add a crunchy, peppery flavour to salads.

 Are you looking for more information?
 Our guide will show you Simple Ways To Grow Radishes In Containers.

-If you would like to learn more, visit now.
-10 Easy Steps To Grow Potatoes In A Container.
+To learn more, visit our more detailed blog post: 10 Easy Steps To Grow Potatoes In A Container.

 Some plants are just meant to be together.
 This concept is based on companion planting in which different plants are paired to help one (or both) grow better.

-Salads sautés, and stir-fries will all benefit from your harvest.
-When peas are plump and juicy, they're ready to pick; however, don't leave them on the plant for too long, or they'll become rigid and lose their sweetness.
+Salads, sautés, and stir-fries will all benefit from your harvest.
+When peas are plump and juicy, they're ready to pick; don't leave them on the plant for too long, or they'll become rigid and lose their sweetness.

-Take a look at our guide on Boost Your Peas In Containers With These 12 Tips.
+Look at our guide on Growing Peas In Containers With These 12 Tips.

-You can find more information in our guide: 9 Easy Steps To Growing Lettuce In Containers.
+More information is in our guide: 9 Easy Steps To Growing Lettuce In Containers.

 Fuchsias are lovely perennial shrubs with delicate flowers that resemble ballerinas.
 According to the experts at Suttons, they're one of the best plants for beginners because they're easy to grow and provide months of colour.